GameFoundry/bsf/Documentation/Manuals/Native/User/importingTextures.md

 A variety of properties can be customized on import, the most important of which being image format, mip-map generation, sRGB state and caching.

 ## Image format
-@ref bs::TextureImportOptions::setFormat "TextureImportOptions::setFormat" allows you to specify which format should the texture pixels be in after import.
+@ref bs::TextureImportOptions::setFormat "TextureImportOptions::setFormat()" allows you to specify which format should the texture pixels be in after import.
 Any of the formats provided in @ref bs::PixelFormat "PixelFormat" are supported.

 ~~~~~~~~~~~~~{.cpp}
 // Set format as uncompressed RGB with an alpha channel